19wintersp/facsimile/readme.md

 Often, it may be necessary to pass a symbol or list to a function without it being evaluated as a function call or variable reference respectively.
 To do so, the `quote` function can be used, which simply returns its first argument, preventing it from being evaluated.
-If passed multiple arguments, it will return them combined as a list.
+To do the same in construction of a list, the `list` function is to be used.

 ```
 (somefunction ("hello" "world"))         // error: "hello" isn't callable
 (somefunction (quote ("hello" "world"))) // works
+(somefunction (list "hello" "world"))    // works
 ```

 Conversely, one may wish to combine many expressions together, similarly to how